RSDO-DS3/RSDO-wsd/readme.md

 `./data/` contains the data necessary for training and evaluating the model.

 # Training and evaluating the model
-train_and_evaluate_model.py contains the code for training and evaluating the model.
-Running the file will train and evaluate a model on data from the elexis-wsd-sl_corpus.tsv (https://www.clarin.si/repository/xmlui/handle/11356/1674), located in ./data/.
+`train_and_evaluate_model.py` contains the code for training and evaluating the model.
+Running the file will train and evaluate a model on data from the `elexis-wsd-sl_corpus.tsv` (https://www.clarin.si/repository/xmlui/handle/11356/1674), located in `./data/`.
 We use a Camembert token prediction model to train the WSD model (Martin, Louis, et al. "CamemBERT: a Tasty French Language Model."
 ACL 2020-58th Annual Meeting of the Association for Computational Linguistics.
 2020.).
-This requires the pretrained sloberta2 model (https://www.clarin.si/repository/xmlui/handle/11356/1397), which should be placed inside ./data/sloberta2.
+This requires the pretrained sloberta2 model (https://www.clarin.si/repository/xmlui/handle/11356/1397), which should be placed inside `./data/sloberta2`.

 The model currently achieves a classification accuracy of .45 when evaluated on the elexis-wsd-sl test set and we are currently in the process of improving the model to achieve better results.

 By default, the model requires pytorch with GPU acceleration using CUDA (https://pytorch.org/get-started/locally/).

-If you want to train a model on your own data, replace the elexis-wsd-sl_corpus.tsv files with your own data.
+If you want to train a model on your own data, replace the `elexis-wsd-sl_corpus.tsv` files with your own data.

 # Building the WSD api docker container
 The code for the WSD api is located in ./app/api.py.
-To build the docker container, place the required model files into ./data.
-This will create a container running the api using the uvicorn server.
+To build the docker container, place the required model files into `./data.` This will create a container running the api using the uvicorn server.
 The container requires three files:

-1. The pretrained sloberta2 model (https://www.clarin.si/repository/xmlui/handle/11356/1397), which should be placed inside ./data/sloberta2.
+1. The pretrained sloberta2 model (https://www.clarin.si/repository/xmlui/handle/11356/1397), which should be placed inside `./data/sloberta2.`
-2. A trained wsd model, which should be placed inside ./data and named wsd_model.ckpt.
+2. A trained wsd model, which should be placed inside `./data` and named `wsd_model.ckpt.`
 3. A sense inventory.
-Currently, we use elexis-wsd-sl_sense-inventory.tsv, which should be placed inside ./data.
+Currently, we use elexis-wsd-sl_sense-inventory.tsv, which should be placed inside `./data.`

 You can then build the container by running `docker build -t rsdo_wsd .`.
 To start the API container, use the command `docker run --gpus all -d --name rsdo_wsd_container -p 80:80 rsdo_wsd`.